Metiria Turei: Life after politics

 In October 2018, Metiria Turei gave her first interview since leaving politics.
 During the interview, she revealed that she is studying art at the Dunedin School of Art, and has work entered in a group show "wā o mua" at the Blue Oyster Art Project Space in Dunedin.
 Her futurist art collection tūruapō was exhibited at The Wallace Arts Centre in Auckland in 2021.

-She is currently (2022) a lecturer in law at the University of Otago.
+Turei is currently (2022) a lecturer in law at the University of Otago.
+She writes a regular political column in the Otago Daily Times.

 Personal life

 Metiria Turei has a daughter, Piupiu Turei, and is married to Warwick Stanton.
 In February 2014, Turei and her husband were living in Waitati, close to the shore of Blueskin Bay, a coastal estuary to the north of Dunedin.
 She is also a performing arts enthusiast and participated in a performing group called Random Trollops and medieval reenactments at her Blueskin Bay home.
-Turei also wore Adrienne Winkelmann jackets, which elicited criticism from several National Party MPs including Judith Collins.